-The young pianists who attend the weekly musicianship classes learn musical skills that form a solid platform from which they vault into the artistic and expressive playing for which the students of the Main Line Conservatory of Music have become so well know.
+The young pianists who attend weekly musicianship classes learn musical skills that form a solid platform from which they blossom into the artistic and expressive playing for which students of the Main Line Conservatory of Music are so well known.

-The musicianship training is closely co-ordinated with the piano lessons, so that students solve musical problems before they occur in their pieces.
-Students work on ear-training, sight-singing, sight-reading, harmonic analysis, rhythm, co-ordination, style, musical form and structure, piano literature.
+This musicianship training directly impacts the student's piano lessons, because they learn to solve musical problems early in their study of their pieces.
+Students work on ear-training, sight-singing, sight-reading, harmonic analysis, rhythm, coordination, style, musical form and structure.
 To achieve the highest progress, we strongly recommend this program for every student; it is mandatory for those who wish to enter festivals or competitions.

 The Kodály Method

-Zoltán Kodály, one of the most significant composers of the 20th century, as well as a musicologist, and music educator, developed a new, coherent, comprehensive music educational system in Hungary which is known as the Kodály Method or System.
+Zoltán Kodály, one of the most significant composers of the 20th century, as well as a musicologist and music educator, developed a new, coherent, comprehensive music educational system in Hungary known as the Kodály Method.

-The Kodály Method is spreading rapidly in the whole world.
-More and more Universities and Colleges have opened Kodaly Courses.
-On the Main Line, The Haverford School and Shipley School were among the first schools which incorporated the Kodály Method in their curriculum.
+The Kodály Method is spreading rapidly throughout the whole world.
+More and more Colleges and Universities have offered Kodály courses.
+On the Main Line, The Haverford School and Shipley School were among the first to incorporate the Kodály Method into their curriculum.

-The Kodály Method wasn’t intended to replace instrumental or vocal training, rather it preceeds it and compliments it.
-The aim of the Kodaly Method is to develop high musicianship, which results in better musicians.
-Kodaly defined the four characteristics which make the good musician:
+The Kodály Method was not intended to replace instrumental or vocal training, rather it precedes it and compliments it.
+The aim of the Kodály Method is to develop high musicianship, which results in better musicians.
+Kodály defined the four characteristics which make a good musician: